WirelessWizard/docker-openwrt/README.md

 ===================================

 #### Current Versions:
-These Versions were compiled on 08.05.2018 from the OpenWRT Repos and are updated on "as needed" base.
+These Versions were compiled on 15.02.2019 from the OpenWRT Repos and are updated on "as needed" base.

 ##### trunk (main development tree) [https://github.com/openwrt/openwrt/tree/master]
 rpi / rpi2 / rpi3 / x86 / x64

-##### 17.01 branch (current stable tree) [https://github.com/openwrt/openwrt/tree/lede-17.01]
+##### 18.06 branch (current stable tree, Openwrt) [https://github.com/openwrt/openwrt/tree/openwrt-18.06]
 rpi / rpi2 / rpi3 / x86 / x64

+##### 17.01 branch (old stable tree, LEDE) [https://github.com/openwrt/openwrt/tree/lede-17.01]
+rpi / rpi2 / rpi3 / x86 / x64

 ===================================

 #### Legacy Versions:
-These Version were compiled on 08.05.2018 from the OpenWRT Repos and are legacy, therefore updated not too often
+These Version were compiled on 08.05.2018 from the OpenWRT Repos and are legacy and are not updated anymore.

 ##### 15.05.1 branch (Chaos Calmer)
 rpi / rpi2 / x86 / x64